robomechanics/MiniRHex/Assembly/readme.md

 8. Connect four of the six legs to edge shafts (shorter shafts).

-   Due to the nature of 3-D printing, you may need to file down your leg shafts in order for the legs to sit comfortably or drill out the holes in the legs.
+   Check that the legs sit flush on the shafts when the two mounting holes are aligned.
+If not, use a file or edge trimmer to clean the edge of the part until they do.

-   Next, tap the leg shafts using a m3 tap.
+   Next, tap the leg shafts using a M3 tap.
+If you do not have a tap, you may be able to thread the screw directly into the part - do so very carefully to avoid stripping.

-   Connect the legs to leg shafts using a m3 screw.
+   Connect the legs to leg shafts using the 15 mm long M3 screws.

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
   * Ensure that the leg is flush and lays flat against the shaft.
-  * Connection: M3 socket head x 10 mm
+  * Connection: M3 socket head x 15 mm
   * Ensure that there are two legs facing each direction as shown below

 9. Connect the other two legs to the mid shafts (longer shaft).

-   Similarly, you may need to first file and drill the leg shafts.

-   Again, tap the leg shafts before inserting screws.
+   Again, check that the legs sit flush on the shafts and tap the leg shafts before inserting screws.

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
   * Ensure that the leg is flush and lays flat against the shaft.
-  * Connection: M3 socket head x 10 mm
+  * Connection: M3 socket head x 15 mm
   * For one of the two connections, be sure to switch the orientation of the leg as shown below.